DuckyCrayfish/hourglass/README.md

 		baseRandomTickSpeed = 3

 [sleep]
 	#Enables or disables the sleep feature of this mod.
-Enabling this setting will modify the vanilla
+Enabling this setting will modify the vanilla sleep functionality
-	#sleep functionality and may conflict with other sleep mods.
-If disabled, the settings in the
-	#messages section and the remaining settings in this section will not apply.
+	#and may conflict with other sleep mods.
+If disabled, all settings in the sleep section will not apply.
 	enableSleepFeature = true

 	#The minimum speed at which time passes when only 1 player is sleeping in a full server.